What causes the build-up of fat around the tummy area and what is the best way to get rid of it?

 Oily fish like salmon, tuna, sardines, herring, anchovies, trout, and mackerel contain Omega 3 fatty acids which have been shown to lower cortisol levels.
 You may also consider taking an omega 3 supplement.

 Eat little but often

-Eat five to six small meals per day rather then two or three bigger meals to keep blood sugar levels stable.
+Eat five to six small meals per day rather than two or three bigger meals to keep blood sugar levels stable.

 Get more Exercise

 Exercise increases endorphins and helps to lower stress, but it is important that you do not over train, as this can have the opposite effect.
 A good personal trainer can help you devise a suitable program and show you how to exercise safely.